d630/playground-php/corg2/docs/ENDPOINTS.md

 ## JSON

 The default and hidden query string in GET requests is `for=standard`.
-There is also the value `fetch` for some GET methods (which must be stated explicitly).
+There are also the values `fetch` and `dashboard` for some GET methods (which must be stated explicitly).

 In order to get/download an uploaded file, use the query string `alt=media`.